Open-Source vs. Proprietary LLMs: A Battle of Accessibility, Customization, and Community

 The Proprietary Experience:

-- Simplicity: API calls replace infrastructure management
+- Simplicity: API calls replace 140GB downloads and CUDA configuration

 Real-World Implementation: Lessons from the Trenches